|Original covers||NEW covers, coming this summer|

 - Short, three day per week lessons keep language arts from taking all of your time.

 - Students interact with books, not just passages from books.

 - Spelling is taught through prepared dictation.

 - Copywork is included from the literature, maxims, and poetry.

 - Diagramming sentences is used as an exercise to both demonstrate understanding of the material and to constantly review what has been learned.

 - Students rewrite sentences from the stories, changing the sentences through grammatical changes.
-This old exercise from Erasmus teaches children to say the same thing in many different ways.
+This old exercise from Erasmus teaches students to say the same thing in many different ways.

-- Children write outlines and write papers from their outlines, just as Benjamin Franklin taught himself to write.
+- Students write outlines and write papers from their outlines, just as Benjamin Franklin taught himself to write.

 In a typical ELTL lesson:

-- The child listens or reads the literature, depending upon his age.
+- Students listen or read the literature, depending upon their age.

 - A brief lesson explores a grammatical concept.
 Examples are taken from the literature.

 - In levels 3 and up, there’s a short writing exercise.
-The child might analyze words from the new narration story, change a sentence from the story, or imitate a descriptive paragraph.
+The student might analyze words from the new narration story, change a sentence from the story, or imitate a descriptive paragraph.

-- The child listens or reads the poem and a short story from various world traditions.
+- Students listen or read the poem and a short story; the stories come from various world traditions.

 - The lesson ends with a short exercise and copywork.
 The exercise sentences are also from the literature.